June 24, 2020

 I have always had a keen interest in fashion and always thought that due to being a size 14 to 16, the fashion industry wouldn’t accept me and take me seriously (the fear of not belonging and the fear of not being good enough).
 But it turns out that my experience, my own battle with finding confidence is exactly what empowers my clients to fight to find their own.

 Confidence is said to be one of the most attractive qualities in a person.
 Imagine your group of friends - I bet there is someone in the group who stands out in your mind.
 That person who people seem to be drawn to.
 Who always looks put together and effortless.
 Who leads a conversation with ease and stands out in a crowd.
 The only difference between them and anyone else, is their level of confidence.

 As women, we put so much pressure on ourselves to fit a particular mould of what we think society deems as worthy.
-With more and more companies using “real life” models of all shapes and sizes, saying no to photoshop and movements like Taryn Brumfit’s Body Image Movement, we are finally seeing a shift to a more inclusive world.
+With more and more companies using plus size models of all shapes and sizes, saying no to Photoshop and movements like Taryn Brumfit’s Body Image Movement, we are finally seeing a shift to a more inclusive world.
 If you are someone who isn’t feeling like your most confident self and isn’t sure how to actually get there - it starts within.
 It starts by taking a first step towards making a change to the way you talk to yourself.
-That could be talking to a professional, updating your style to learn how to dress your shape better and be a reflection of how you want to be perceived, it could be buying some new underwear that makes you feel sexy and desirable - even though no one has to see it.
+That could be talking to a professional, updating your style to learn how to dress your shape better and be a reflection of how you want to be perceived, it could be buying a new sexy bra, g string, or lingerie that makes you feel powerful and desirable - even though no one has to see it.

 The journey to confidence should never end.
 You should look to do everything in your power to achieve it every day.
 Challenge yourself to build on that list of things you like about yourself.
 I guarantee that when you start to change your perspective on your own worth and appearance, confidence will come, and with it, the power to let go of the fears that hold us back.